1BR

-1BR is a 2019 American horror film written and directed by David Marmor, in his directorial debut.
-The title is an abbreviation of "one bedroom", commonly seen in real estate listings.
+1BR is a 2019 American horror thriller film written and directed by David Marmor, in his directorial debut.
+The title is an abbreviation of "one bedroom," commonly seen in real estate listings.
 The film premiered at Fantasia International Film Festival in July 2019, and was released in the United States in 2020.
+The film follows the story of Sarah, an aspiring costume designer who moves into a one-bedroom apartment in Los Angeles, unaware that the complex is owned by a cult who uses torture to force new residents to join their community.